ruslo/CGold/docs/glossary/build-tree.rst

 This is directory where :ref:`CMake <CMake>` will store generated files and where :ref:`native build tool <native build tool>` will store it's temporary files.
-Directory will contain variables/paths which are specific to your envoronment so they doesn't mean to be shareable.
+Directory will contain variables/paths which are specific to your environment so they doesn't mean to be shareable.
 E.g. you **should never** store files from this directory to :ref:`VCS <VCS>`.
 Keeping build tree in a separate directory from :ref:`source tree <source tree>` is a good practice and called :ref:`out-of-source build <out-of-source>`.